hercychang/prep-step-1/part8-whats_next/challenge_one.md

-# Practice Assessment One
+# Practice Challenge One

-You should take these practice coding assessments in a timed setting!
+You should take these practice coding challenges in a timed setting!
 They last forty-five minutes.
-All assessments are strictly closed-notes.
+All challenges are strictly closed-notes.
 That means:

 * No notes;
 * No Google;